1.8 What is the process of archiving from beginning to end?

 Archival Information Package (AIP)

-Within the archive one or more SIPs are transformed into one or more Archival Information Packages (AIPs) for preservation.
-The AIP has a complete set of PDI for the associated content information.
+After submission, the package is transformed within the archive into one or more Archival Information Packages (AIPs) for preservation.
 In this phase the data and documentation are transformed into archival, long-term preservation formats and archival storage.
-In practice AIPs are related to the phase of treating the data and documentation for long-term preservation.
-This involves, for example, changing formats into new, long-term preservation formats, making various versions of documents, anonymisation.
+This involves, for example, changing formats into new, long-term preservation formats, making various versions of documents, and anonymisation.

 Dissemination Information Package (DIP)